gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 subjective and had to be escalated to the executive level.
 Feeling I'm about to trek unfamiliar territory, I consulted a very well-versed friend in big company life.
-Her advice was to watch out for not putting myself in a position to be fired, not because someone actively wants to fire me, but someone who never met me in, e.g., HR would have no other choice but let me go for crossing some line.
+Her advice was to watch out for not putting myself in a position to be fired, not because someone actively wants to fire me, but someone who never met me in, e.g., HR would have no other choice but let me go for unintentionally crossing a line.
 That advice would be eerily prescient later on.

 I appreciated my friend's reminder of the risk, but I was on a search for a positive spin.
 Engineering training teaches you to stick to facts and maybe (in advanced case) systems thinking when making a decision.
 However, I believed that appealing to values is often more powerful.
-Where I worked, ambition and bias for actions were the two characteristics people valued.
+Where I worked, ambition and bias for action were the two characteristics people valued.
 These two would be the tenets of how I would frame my request.

 Fortunately, Stripe still had a muscle to move quickly, and I had the meeting with an executive